 - (2) Messrs.
 Kazan and Farrar and their respective affiliates hold securities of the Company carrying 10% or more of the voting rights attached to all voting securities of the Company, please see "Voting Securities and Principal Holders Thereof Principal Holders of Voting Securities". - (3) Member of the Audit Committee of the Board (the "Audit Committee").
 Ms. Rosenwald is the Chair of the Audit Committee. - (4) Member of the Compensation, Nomination and Corporate Governance Committee of the Board (the "CN&CG Committee").
-Mr. Mendola is the Chair of the CN&CG Committee. - (5) The information as to the number of Company Shares beneficially owned or over which control or direction is exercised has been furnished by the respective nominee.
+Mr. De La Torre is the Chair of the CN&CG Committee. - (5) Mr. De La Torre was first appointed as a director of the Board on June 29, 2021 and resigned on July 13, 2023.
+Mr. De La Torre was reappointed as a director of the Board on July 15, 2024. - (6) The information as to the number of Company Shares beneficially owned or over which control or direction is exercised has been furnished by the respective nominee.